The Note

-Stacey sits in the third row from the window, two seats in front of me.
-She wears preppy pink or purple collared shirts that set against her tan arms and make me think of tennis courts or golf or horse racing or whatever it is rich people do all summer.
+Madison and I have chemistry together.
+Chemistry class, that is.
+She sits in the third row from the window, two seats in front of me.
+She wears preppy pink or purple collared shirts that only accentuate her tan arms and make me think of tennis courts or golf or horse racing or whatever it is rich people do all summer.
 She runs her fingers through her silky hair the way one might in a shampoo commercial.
-Her long legs scream at me every time she crosses them, so that quizzes are flunked and periodic tables are jumbled.
+Her long legs make it impossible to think about concentrate, so labs can be dangerous and periodic tables are jumbled.

 Three weeks ago she smiled at me, I think.
 At least she smiled as her eyes happened to meet my gaze when we were coming into class.
 The spray of freckles across her nose blurred and I walked into a desk.
 I dream about that smile almost every night.

-Aloof, maybe.
+The point being, Lily is wrong.
+Madison is aloof, maybe.
 But not a snob.
-Stacey is above the crude jokes and the boys who sit in her orbit.
-The girls too.
+I like to think she’s above the crude jokes and the everyday gossip.
 In the hallways she glides along, a book or two in her hand, talking to boys with blonde curls and big smiles.
 I do not have blonde curls.
 My smile is crooked.
 I once spent a summer trying to bend it into place until Lily said it was time to have a serious talk about Tourette’s Syndrome.
 I still don’t know if she was joking.

 But we’re sophomores now.
 I’ve grown three inches since last year.
-And unlike Lily I have a plan.
-I put it to action the next morning as I wake up, grab a bowl of cereal, feed my dog Ray, then my little brother Harry, and draft our a good old fashioned letter—Lily is always going on about the lost art of handwriting.
+And unlike Lily I have a clear goal set in place.
+I have a plan, which I put into action the next morning as I wake up, grab a bowl of cereal, feed my dog Ray, then my little brother Harry, and then get cracking on a good old fashioned letter.
+Lily is always going on about the lost art of handwriting, so it’s kind of where I got the idea.
+Only it’s easier said than done.

 You probably don’t know me…